textlint-rule/textlint-rule-no-dead-link/README.md

 The time (in milliseconds) that the cache for the result indicating whether a link is available.

 Default: `30000`

+### httpOnly

+Controls whether all links are treated as HTTP/HTTPS links.
+If `true`, links like `/path/to` are checked for existence via HTTP/HTTPS communication rather than the filesystem.
+The Base URI is the base of the redirect source URL for redirects, and `baseURI` otherwise.

+Default: `false`

 ## CI Integration